InTaVia/milestone-3/README.md

 # InTaVia Milestone-3

-InTaVia Milestone 3 Documentation - Basic Operational Sytem
+InTaVia Milestone 3 Documentation - Basic Operational System

 Individual components of the system operational with connectivity partially established and ready for evaluation by WP7.